furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-01-25-nft-minting-ethereum-complete-tutorial.md

 1. Install MetaMask browser extension from [metamask.io](https://metamask.io)
 2. Create a new wallet and **securely save your seed phrase**
 3. Add test networks (Sepolia, Goerli) for development

+> Never share your seed phrase or private key!
+Store it securely offline.
+Anyone with your seed phrase has complete access to your wallet.
+{: .prompt-danger }
 4. Get test ETH from faucets:
    - Sepolia: https://sepoliafaucet.com
    - Goerli: https://goerlifaucet.com